phoenix-rtos/phoenix-rtos-doc/kernel/vm/index.md

 in modern microcontrollers, some physical memory segments can be tightly coupled with processor enabling to run real-time application demanding minimal jitter (e.g. for signal processing).
 On multicore architectures, some physical memory segments can be tightly coupled with particular set of processing cores while others segments can be accessible over switched buses which results in delayed access and performance degradation.
-Having this in mind in Phoenix-RTOS it was decided to redefine the traditional approach to memory management and some new memory management abstractions and mechanisms were proposed.
+Having this in mind in Feniks-RTOS it was decided to redefine the traditional approach to memory management and some new memory management abstractions and mechanisms were proposed.
 These abstractions and mechanisms allow unifying the approach for memory management on many types of memory architectures.
-To understand the details and purpose of these mechanisms memory hardware architecture issues are briefly discussed in this chapter before Phoenix-RTOS memory management functions are briefly presented.
+To understand the details and purpose of these mechanisms memory hardware architecture issues are briefly discussed in this chapter before Feniks-RTOS memory management functions are briefly presented.

 ## Paging technique and Memory Management Unit